MDeLuise/plant-it/online-resources/documentation/docs/installation.md

 * Run the docker compose file (`docker compose -f docker-compose.yml up -d`), then the service will be available at `localhost:3000`, while the REST API will be available at `localhost:8080/api` (`localhost:8080/api/swagger-ui/index.html` for the documentation of them).

 ## Configuration
-The `backend.env` file is used to pass configurations to the server.
+The `server.env` file is used to pass configurations to the server.
 An example of properties and descriptions is the following:
 ```properties
 #
 # DB